paratestphp/paratest/README.md

     Given you have few testcases (classes) with many long running methods, you should use the `-f` option to enable the `functional mode` and allow different methods of the same class to be executed in parallel.
 Keep in mind that the default is per-testcase-parallelization to address inter-testmethod dependencies.
 Note that in most projects, using `-f` is **slower** since each test **method** will need to be bootstrapped separately.

- 3. **Use the WrapperRunner if possible**
+ 3. **Use the WrapperRunner or SqliteRunner if possible**

     The default Runner for PHPUnit spawns a new process for each testcase (or method in functional mode).
 This provides the highest compatibility but comes with the cost of many spawned processes and a bootstrapping for each process.
-Especially when you have a slow bootstrapping in your tests (like a database setup) you should try the WrapperRunner with `--runner WrapperRunner`.
+Especially when you have a slow bootstrapping in your tests (like a database setup) you should try the WrapperRunner with `--runner WrapperRunner` or the SqliteRunner with `--runner SqliteRunner`.
 It spawns one "worker"-process for each parallel process (`-p`), executes the bootstrapping once and reuses these processes for each test executed.
 That way the overhead of process spawning and bootstrapping is reduced to the minimum.

  4. **Tune batch max size `--max-batch-size`**